joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-31-family-devos-luke.md

 ## Christ Calls Us to Glory

-Luke 9:28 Now about eight days after these sayings he took with him Peter and John and James and went up on the mountain to pray.<sup> 29 </sup>And as he was praying, the appearance of his face was altered, and his clothing became dazzling white.<sup> 30 </sup>And behold, two men were talking with him, Moses and Elijah,<sup> 31 </sup>who appeared in glory and spoke of his departure, which he was about to accomplish at Jerusalem.<sup> 32 </sup>Now Peter and those who were with him were heavy with sleep, but when they became fully awake they saw his glory and the two men who stood with him.<sup> 33 </sup>And as the men were parting from him, Peter said to Jesus, “Master, it is good that we are here.
-Let us make three tents, one for you and one for Moses and one for Elijah”—not knowing what he said.<sup> 34 </sup>As he was saying these things, a cloud came and overshadowed them, and they were afraid as they entered the cloud.<sup> 35 </sup>And a voice came out of the cloud, saying, “This is my Son, my Chosen One; listen to him!”<sup> 36 </sup>And when the voice had spoken, Jesus was found alone.
-And they kept silent and told no one in those days anything of what they had seen.
+Luke 9:28–36 (CSB) About eight days after this conversation, he took along Peter, John, and James and went up on the mountain to pray.
+As he was praying, the appearance of his face changed, and his clothes became dazzling white.
+Suddenly, two men were talking with him—Moses and Elijah.
+They appeared in glory and were speaking of his departure, which he was about to accomplish in Jerusalem.
+Peter and those with him were in a deep sleep, and when they became fully awake, they saw his glory and the two men who were standing with him.
+As the two men were departing from him, Peter said to Jesus, “Master, it’s good for us to be here.
+Let’s set up three shelters: one for you, one for Moses, and one for Elijah”—not knowing what he was saying.

+While he was saying this, a cloud appeared and overshadowed them.
+They became afraid as they entered the cloud.
+Then a voice came from the cloud, saying, “This is my Son, the Chosen One; listen to him!”

+After the voice had spoken, Jesus was found alone.
+They kept silent, and at that time told no one what they had seen.

-John 1:14 (ESV) And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
+John 1:14 (CSB) The Word became flesh and dwelt among us.
+We observed his glory, the glory as the one and only Son from the Father, full of grace and truth.

-Romans 8:30 (ESV) And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
+Romans 8:30 (CSB) And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.

 *If we are predestined, called, and justified in the sight of God, what does it mean when God promises to 'glorify' us?*